Discover more from Moneycircus

 Rivals for Power, Part Three.
 The vectors of social control.

-I began by discussing how corporations, far from a modern innovation, have their roots at least one thousand years ago in the guilds.
+We began by discussing how corporations, far from a modern innovation, have their roots at least one thousand years ago in the guilds.
 While they have gained legal autonomy and power in the past two centuries, their corporatist ideology, role in structuring the social order, and use of elite and secret institutions to apportion rewards, is measured in millennia.

-In part two I examined how the bankers have influenced not just technocratic means of control but the very ideology that perceives people as binary digits.
+In part two we examined how the bankers have influenced not just technocratic means of control but the very ideology that perceives people as binary digits.
 Without the bankers, we would not have Event Covid.

 July 28th, 2021